h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 <!-- <details><summary>Exlanation about subjects/objects.csv and log.xlsx </summary> -->
 * **subjects.csv**: The list of the subjects participating in the dataset
   * subject id
-* **objects.csv**: The list of used objects
+* **objects.csv**: The list of used objects in the dataset
   * object name
   * characteristic: `rigid`, `soft` or `printed`
-  * attached with ptitrack markers:
+  * attached with OptiTrack markers:
     * 1: yes
     * 0: no
 * **log.xlsx**: The logbook with the recording parameters of all takes.
   * **{subject ID} sheet**: Each sheet maintains all instructions received by a subject during recording and is named by the id of the subject.
 Each entry in the sheet describes one recording setting.
     * no: The index of the entry in the spreadsheet
-    * object: The name of the object
+    * object: The name of the throw&catch object
     * equipped: The subject is the primary subject, i.e. the subject is equipped with the helmet and the motion capture gloves to record data
-      * 1: equipped
+      * 1: Equipped
-      * 0: not equipped
+      * 0: Not equipped
     * action: The action that the subject is supposed to perform during recording
       * `throw` or `catch`
-    * hand: The instruction for using either single or both hands to perform the action
+    * hand: The instruction to use either single or both hands to perform the action
       * `single`, `both` or `void` (no constraint)
     * position: The discrete initial standing location where the subject shall stand at the start of each recording
       * x: in range [0, 1, 2, 3]
       * y: in range [0, 1, 2, 3]
-    * height: The relative vertical location of the subject hand(s)
+    * height: The relative vertical location(s) of the subject hand(s)
       * `overhead`, `overhand`, `chest`, `underhand` or `void` (no constraint)
-    * horizon: The relative horizontal location of the subject hand(s)
+    * horizon: The relative horizontal location(s) of the subject hand(s)
       * `left`, `middle`, `right` or `void` (no constraint)
-    * speed: The relative velocity at which the object is supposed to be tossed out
+    * speed: The relative speed at which the object is supposed to be tossed out
       * `fast`, `normal`, `slow` or `void` (no constraint)
-    * take_id: the id of the take
+    * take_id: The id of the take
     * success: The catching result of the recorded activity.
-      * 1: success
+      * 1: Success
-      * 0: failed
+      * 0: Fail
     * verified: The recording has been verified.
       * 1: Verified and no problem detected
       * 0: Not verified yet